Is there an onsen in Singapore? I’m happy to report that the answer is yes!

 Step 3:

 After 12 minutes, remove the eggs and put them back into ice-cold water.
-Ensure to cool the egg for 5 to 10 minutes until it completely cooled through.
+Ensure that the eggs cool for 5 to 10 minutes until completely cooled.

 Step 4: